-\textbf{Datasets:} We use eight established benchmarks in the GNN literature: three widely-used citation networks namely Cora, CiteSeer, and Pubmed \cite{sen2008collective,hu2020open}, a citation network dataset named OGBN-Arxiv \cite{hu2020open} which is orders of magnitude larger than the previous three, two datasets from Amazon products corresponding to the Photos and PC categories \cite{shchur2018pitfalls}, and two datasets from Microsoft Academic corresponding to the CS and physics authors \cite{shchur2018pitfalls}.
-The Appendix offers a more detailed description of datasets and their statistics.
+\paragraph{Datasets:} We use eight established benchmarks in the GNN literature: three citation networks namely Cora, CiteSeer, and Pubmed \cite{sen2008collective,hu2020open}, a citation network named OGBN-Arxiv \cite{hu2020open} which is orders of magnitude larger than the previous three, two datasets from Amazon products (Photos and PC) \cite{shchur2018pitfalls}, and two datasets from Microsoft Academic (CS and physics) \cite{shchur2018pitfalls}.
+Supplementary material offers a more detailed description of datasets and their statistics.
 Our datasets have a wide range in terms of the number of nodes (from 2K to 170K), edges (from 4.5K to 1.1M), features (from 100 to 8.5K) and classes (from 3 to 40).
-For our experiments on non-graph data, we use the same datasets as above but hide the original graph structure from the models.

-\textbf{Measures:} For each dataset, once a set $\vertices{S}\subseteq\vertices{V}$ of nodes are selected as representatives by an algorithm, we measure the quality of the selected representatives using the following transductive semi-supervised node-classification problem.
+\paragraph{Measures:} We measure the quality of the selected representatives $\vertices{S}\subseteq\vertices{V}$ using the following transductive semi-supervised node-classification problem.
 We train a GCN model on the dataset where the parameters of the GCN are learned only based on the labels of the nodes in $\vertices{S}$.
 Note that this GCN is completely independent of the internal GCN model used in \OurModel.
 We randomly split the remaining nodes into validation and test sets.
 The validation set is used for early stopping.
 The classification accuracy on the test set is used as the metric for measuring the quality of the selected representatives.
 Considering a validation set for early stopping reduces the chances of overfitting for the classifier and makes the reported test accuracy mainly a function of the quality of the selected representatives.
-Details of the GCN classifier are provided in the Appendix.

-While our model is developed mainly for RS, it can also be used for graph clustering by assigning each node to its closest representative.
-To measure the quality of clusters produced by our model, we set $k$ to be equal to $c$ (i.e., the number of classes) for each dataset, and then compute the normalized mutual information (NMI) score between the clusters and the node labels.